typemill/typemill/content/1_getting-started/02-settings.md

 # Settings

-As of Version 1.1.3 you can edit all settings in the new authoring panel of TYPEMILL.
+As of Version 1.1.3 you can edit all settings in the new author panel of TYPEMILL.
 Just visit the url `yourwebsite.com/tm/login` and go to settings after the login.
 There you can edit:

 * The system (basic settings).
 * Themes (choose themes and configure it).
 * Plugins (activate plugins and configure them).
 * Users (create, update and delete).

 All settings are stored in the `\settings` folder of TYPEMILL.
-It is not recommended to edit the settings manually, because it can crash the system if done wrong.
+It is not recommended to edit the settings manually, because it might crash the system if done wrong.

 ## Advanced Settings